Cauchy convergence in V-normed categories: Semi-normed and normed vector spaces

 When a norm function $\nv\text{-}\nv$ on a (real, say) vector space $X$ satisfies the standard axioms for a norm, except that non-zero vectors are allowed to have norm $0$, one usually calls $X$ semi-normed.
-Here, in order to ensure that the category to be formed becomes Cauchy cocomplete, just like for the metric of a Lawvere metric space we should abandon not only the separation condition, but also the finiteness condition for norms.
+Here, just like for the metric of a Lawvere metric space, we initially abandon not only the separation condition, but also the finiteness condition for norms.
 This then necessitates the extension of the real multiplication to $\infty$, so that we can maintain the norm axiom for scalar multiples of vectors with norm $\infty$.
-To that end we first introduce the quantale in such a way that the exponential function $e:\mathcal R_+\to\mathcal R_{\times}$, extended by $e^{\infty}=\infty$, becomes a homomorphism of quantales, {\em i.e.}, a homomorphism of monoids which preserves infima (with respect to the natural order $\leq$ of the extended non-negative real line).
+This leads us naturally to considering the quantale $\mathcal R_{\times}$ of Examples \ref{realswithmult}(2) and the adjunction $e\dashv \log^{\circ}$ of (\ref{elogadjunction}), so that we can then establish the Cauchy cocompleteness of the normed category of semi-normed vector spaces using the corresponding result for metric spaces (Corollary \ref{MetCauchycocomplete}).